-Osteoporosis is a condition that degrades the bones, causing it to turn brittle as a result of a loss of bone tissue and a low bone mass.
+Osteoporosis is a condition that degrades the bones, causing them to turn brittle as a result of a loss of bone tissue and a low bone mass.
 Consequently, the person turns exceedingly susceptible to fractures.
 Such fractures are known as fragility fractures.
 Let’s learn more about osteoporosis condition with the help of a diagram.

 Causes of Osteoporosis